nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 6. Aside from the commands shown in the sample workflow above, you may also find these useful:

     <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-    The commands given below are not related to the above sample workflow and are given strictly as example usages.
+    The commands given below are not related to the sample workflow given above and are given strictly as example usages.
     </div>

       * **`delete`**`2` : Deletes the second applicant in your currently displayed list.